AI-Hypercomputer/xpk/README.md

   ```
 > The docker image flags/arguments introduced in [workloads section](#workload-create) can be used with A3 machines as well.

+In order to run NCCL test on A3 Ultra machines check out [this guide](/examples/nccl/nccl.md).

 ### Workload Priority and Preemption
 * Set the priority level of your workload with `--priority=LEVEL`